Visalan-H/nn-classification/README.md

 1)Load and Preprocess Data: Load the dataset "customers.csv" and handle missing values by dropping rows with null values.
 Encode string data types into numerical values.

-2)Exploratory Data Analysis (EDA): Analyze the dataset using correlation matrix and heatmap.
+2)Analyze the dataset using correlation matrix and heatmap.
 Visualize data relationships using various plots like pairplot, displot, countplot, and scatterplot.

 3)Data Splitting: Split the dataset into training and testing sets using train_test_split.